Naveed-Naqi/C-Plus-Plus-Projects/README.md

-# C Plus Plus - Projects
+# Cool Questions

-Contains any personal projects I did in C++ that are not Project Euler questions
+Any cool questions I come across that I think are interesting and want to try